MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/configurations.md

 # DSC Configurations

-> Applies To: PowerShell 7, Azure Automanage's machine configuration feature
+> Applies To: PowerShell 7, Azure machine configuration

 DSC Configurations are PowerShell scripts that define a special kind of command.
 To define a Configuration, use the PowerShell keyword `configuration`.